Diagnostic Assessment: Your Teaching And Intervention Must Have [+ Free Resources]

 • Increasing access to teaching resources and a range of teaching strategies to challenge students’ misconceptions

-Incorporating multiple diagnostic assessments into every lesson and providing students with instant feedback about their learning will improve metacognition and their ability to self-regulate.
+Incorporating diagnostic assessments into lessons and providing students with instant feedback about their learning will improve metacognition and their ability to self-assess.

-Referring to incorrect answers as misconceptions will reinforce the message that diagnostic assessments provide valuable learning opportunities and information about students’ knowledge and current understanding.
+Referring to incorrect answers as misconceptions will reinforce the message that diagnostic assessments provide valuable information about students’ knowledge and current understanding.
 This can include whole class feedback where students have the opportunity to respond to teacher feedback on their work together.

 Another good metacognitive strategy when using diagnostic assessments is to ask students to rate how confident they are in their answers before revealing the correct answers.
 While this encourages students to reflect on their answers, it also enables teachers to take advantage of the hypercorrection effect: when a student is confident about an incorrect answer, they are more likely to get the answer right in subsequent tests.